Matura: Czech Republic

-In Hungary
+Hungary

 The official term for the matura exam in Hungary is "érettségi vizsga" or simply "érettségi".
 It is usually taken after 12 or 13 years of schooling, at the age of 17 to 19, but may also be taken at a later age.
+The exam of certain subjects like foreign languages and IT can be completed at an earlier age.
 Candidates who pass their final exams (school-leaving exams) receive a document that contains their grades and which enables them to go to a university.

 Hungarian students have to take an exam from Hungarian literature and grammar ("magyar nyelv és irodalom"), Mathematics ("matematika"), History ("történelem"), one foreign language ("idegen nyelv"), and one more subject of the student's choice that can be anything that the student had learned for at least 2 years in school.
-While these five subject are mandatory for obtaining a degree, candidates may choose as many additional exam subjects as they wish.
+While these five subjects are mandatory for obtaining a degree, candidates may choose as many additional exam subjects as they wish.
 Students can choose between standard (közép) or higher (emelt) level for each subject.
-The exams don't necessarily have to be taken in Hungarian; at the candidate's request, they can be taken in any language (with the exception of Hungarian literature and grammar for obvious reasons).
+The exams do not necessarily have to be taken in Hungarian; at the candidate's request, they can be taken in any language (with the exception of Hungarian literature and grammar for obvious reasons).

 The Hungarian literature and grammar, History, the Sciences (e.g. biology) and foreign language exams are made up of a written and an oral part, while the standard-level Mathematics exam contains only a written part.
 (Should a candidate fail their standard-level Mathematics exam, they can have an oral exam in order to pass).
 The higher-level Mathematics exam consists of both a written and an oral part.

 The grading scale of the érettségi is the same as the usual grading used in Hungarian schools but the percentages differ: excellent (5), good (4), medium (3), pass (2), and fail (1).